syedahmedkhaderi/microsco-pilot/README.md

 Atomic force microscopy (AFM) scans are notoriously slow.
 A typical high-quality scan can take hours, and operators often set conservative "safe" parameters (slow speed) to avoid poor tracking or thermal drift errors.
 This "one-size-fits-all" approach wastes massive amounts of time on flat regions and fails to adapt to complex features, resulting in suboptimal data throughput.

 ## Introduction
-SmartScan reimagines AFM scanning as a dynamic, **Physics-Informed Machine Learning** problem.
-Instead of using static parameters, SmartScan uses an ML model trained on **real AFM data** and **physics simulations** to continuously predict the optimal scan parameters (speed, resolution, force) for every region of the sample.
+SmartScan reimagines AFM scanning as a dynamic **Adaptive Control** problem.
+Instead of using static parameters, SmartScan uses an ML model trained on **real AFM data** augmented with **physics-based simulations** to continuously predict the optimal scan parameters (speed, resolution, force) for every region of the sample.

-Unlike traditional methods that rely on fixed rules or simple computer vision, SmartScan's ML engine has learned the complex physical relationship between **scan speed** and **image quality**, specifically understanding the trade-off between **thermal drift** (which ruins slow scans) and **tracking error** (which ruins fast scans).
+Unlike traditional methods that rely on fixed rules or simple computer vision, SmartScan's ML engine has learned the complex trade-offs modeled in our simulation between **scan speed** and **image quality**, specifically balancing **thermal drift** (which minimizes at high speeds) against **tracking error** (which minimizes at low speeds).
 It identifies the "sweet spot" in real-time.

 Key innovations:
-*   **Physics-Informed ML:** Trained on 160+ real AFM regions with simulated physics artifacts (Drift, Noise, PID lag).
+*   **Simulation-Trained ML:** Trained on 160+ real AFM regions using a "Digital Twin" simulation that models drift, noise, and PID dynamics.
 *   **Real-Time Adaptation:** Dynamically adjusts speed from 1 µm/s to 20 µm/s based on local surface complexity.
-*   **Drift-Aware Control:** Penalizes overly slow scans to minimize thermal drift accumulation, a common issue in long experiments.
+*   **Drift-Aware Optimization:** Optimizes for an explicit cost function that penalizes thermal drift accumulation, addressing a key real-world limitation.

 ## Code
 ```bash